jadware/node-style-guide/Readme.md

 ### Naming Conventions

-### Use lowerCamelCase for variables, properties and function names
+### Do not universally use lowerCamelCase

-Variables, properties and function names should use `lowerCamelCase`.
+Variables, properties and function names should not universally use `lowerCamelCase`.
 They should also be descriptive.
 Single character variables and uncommon abbreviations should generally be avoided.

 *Right:*